WANT TO EARN EXTRA MONEY?

 Apps & Services

 Smartphones allow savings on groceries through finding online coupons, taking advantage of rebate deals, and getting money back on your purchases.
 Take advantage of your phone by installing these apps to help you save money every time you shop.

 Want to skip the reviews and get right to it?
 Here are some of our favorite apps for getting discounts on groceries:

-- Ibotta ($10 bonus with promo qFTVA and after claiming your first offer)
+- Ibotta ($10 bonus after scanning your first receipt)